123ojp/Simple-H.323-NAT-Traversal/README.md

-# Simple H.323 NAT traversal
+# Simple H.323 NAT Traversal

-A tool that opens a temporary DNAT using H.323 NAT traversal to create a breakpoint for red teaming under NAT environments!
+A tool that opens a temporary DNAT using H.323 NAT Traversal to create a breakpoint for red teaming under NAT environments!

 ## Reference